Bosnia and Herzegovina Food and Drink

 Specialities

-Jagnjetina: Flame-grilled lamb or mutton.
+Jagnjetina: Flame-grilled lamb or mutton, often served on special occasions.

 Tipping